goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-04-beef-bacon-baked-pasta.md

 [<img class="alignnone size-full wp-image-434" alt="Bacon & Beef Baked Pasta" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_5726.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_5726.jpg)

 Yay!
 We passed our first month of blogging!
-I know it&#8217;s a little bit early to celebrate but we&#8217;ve put a lot of effort and heart into it so this feels like a little achievement for us.
+I know it's a little bit early to celebrate but we've put a lot of effort and heart into it so this feels like a little achievement for us.
 We had over 5000 visits and 7000 page views, from almost 100 countries.
-I don&#8217;t know if these are considered good numbers but I think it&#8217;s pretty amazing.
-Thank you to those who&#8217;ve been reading us.
+I don't know if these are considered good numbers but I think it's pretty amazing.
+Thank you to those who've been reading us.
 We really hope you enjoy our recipes because there is more coming!
-Just to tease you, next week we&#8217;ll do a special week dedicated to pumpkin to celebrate fall.
+Just to tease you, next week we'll do a special week dedicated to pumpkin to celebrate fall.
 So stay tuned!

 <img class="alignnone size-full wp-image-435" alt="Bacon & Beef Baked Pasta" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_5736.jpg" width="552" height="828" />

-Ok, now you probably want to hear about this beef & bacon baked pasta (I know, that&#8217;s a lot of B&#8217;s).
-It&#8217;s a classic baked pasta recipe.
+Ok, now you probably want to hear about this beef & bacon baked pasta (I know, that's a lot of B's).
+It's a classic baked pasta recipe.
 Pasta, tomato and meat sauce, cheese.
-It&#8217;s a great recipe for weekdays, even better if you have leftover tomato sauce or pasta.
+It's a great recipe for weekdays, even better if you have leftover tomato sauce or pasta.
 If you make everything from scratch, it will take about 30 minutes to prepare.
-And if you&#8217;re feeling a bit lazy (that&#8217;s alright), you can make a bigger batch and heat up the leftover the next days.
+And if you're feeling a bit lazy (that's alright), you can make a bigger batch and heat up the leftover the next days.

 [<img class="alignnone size-full wp-image-433" alt="Bacon & Beef Baked Pasta" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_5713.jpg" width="552" height="368" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_5713.jpg)

-Here&#8217;s a few tips.
+Here's a few tips.
 I use Rotini pasta because it holds the sauce well.
 Penne or Farfalle is also a good choice.
-I first cook them until firm so they don&#8217;t end up too soft after baking.
+I first cook them until firm so they don't end up too soft after baking.
 If you like your cheese a bit more brown, sort of like a crust, leave the dish in the oven for a little longer.
 If you prefer a more gooey runny cheese, remove it earlier.
 Finally, top with fresh basil before serving if you have some.

-_Nico&#8217;s wine pairing: For this hearty meat sauce, I would go for a smooth and fruity red with enough tannic structure.
-Since we&#8217;re talking about pasta, Italy comes to mind.
+_Nico's wine pairing: For this hearty meat sauce, I would go for a smooth and fruity red with enough tannic structure.
+Since we're talking about pasta, Italy comes to mind.
 Try a Sangiovese based wine like Chianti._

 <!--more-->